Lutvalut/hello-world/README.md

 Hi Humans!

-Some burgers are shit.
+burgers are shit.
 Swift to cabbage back